Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Framework: Basic Setup for Conformal Generators

 in terms of the usual one-dimensional path-integral measure ${\mathcal D} r(t) $ (as in Cartesian coordinates), but with a nontrivial radial functional weight $w_{l+\nu} [r^{2}] = \lim_{N \rightarrow \infty} w_{l+\nu}^{(N)} [r^{2}] $ [see Eq.~(\ref{eq:Besselian-functional-weight})], which involves Bessel functions of order $l+\nu$.
 This has been called a Besselian path integral~\cite{Grosche-PI, Grosche-Steiner_PI-QM}.

-The general expressions for Besselian path integrals are given in Appendix~\ref{app:PI-summary}, including statements on the associated property of interdimensional dependence~\cite{interdimensional, Fischer:1992} and the theorem for the insertion of inverse square potential terms as generalized angular momenta~\cite{Peak-Inomata:1969, Inomata_PIs-1992, Fischer:1992}: any extra inverse square potential term added to $V(r)$ gets combined with the centrifugal potential and leads to an effective angular momentum as a result of asymptotic recombination.
-More precisely: \begin{quotation}
+The general expressions for Besselian path integrals are given in Appendix~\ref{app:PI-summary}, including statements on the associated property of interdimensional dependence~\cite{interdimensional, Fischer:1992}.
+This framework leads to the theorem for the insertion of inverse square potential terms as generalized angular momenta, as proved in Refs.~\cite{Peak-Inomata:1969, Inomata_PIs-1992, Fischer:1992}.
+More precisely: \begin{theorem*} Given a potential $\tilde{V} (r) = V (r) + (\hbar^2/2M)gr^{-2}$, the propagator $\tilde{K}_{l+\nu} \equiv K_{l+\nu} [ \tilde{V} ] $ associated with $\tilde{V} (r)$ in Eq.~(\ref{eq:propagator_QM_spherical_coords_expansion_continuum}) is equivalent to the propagator $K_{\mu} [ V ] $ with the reduced potential $V(r)$ and an effective, typically non-integer, angular momentum variable